El Yunque National Forest: Coqui

 Approximately 16 species of common coqui, members of the diverse neotropical frog genus Eleutherodactylus, are known in Puerto Rico.
 Of these 16, 13 have been found in El Yunque National Forest.
-This small frog earned its Puerto Rican common name due to the call of the most common coquí species in Puerto Rico, Eleutherodactylus coqui, which begins as the sun sets and ends in early dawn.
+This small frog earned its Puerto Rican common name due to the call of the most common coqui species in Puerto Rico, Eleutherodactylus coqui, which begins as the sun sets and ends in early dawn.
 This has made it an animal of great endearment to Puerto Ricans, and in contemporary times, the coqui has become a symbol of Puerto Ricans.

-Although the coquí is an amphibian, it possesses some features that are unusual in frogs.
+Although the coqui is an amphibian, it possesses some features that are unusual in frogs.
 These differences are seen mainly in its morphology, reproduction, and developmental stages.
-In terms of morphology, the coquí does not have webbing between its toes because it is a tree dweller in moist environments.
+In terms of morphology, the coqui does not have webbing between its toes because it is a tree dweller in moist environments.
 Another significant difference is that it does not have a definite larval stage, and the eggs laid by the female are terrestrial instead of aquatic.
 This means that a miniature froglet, rather than a tadpole, arises from the incubation period.

 Other species of coqui found in the forest are the grass coqui (Eleutherodactylus brittoni), Eneida's coqui (Eleutherodactylus eneidae), the cricket coqui (Eleutherodactylus gryllus), Hedrick's coqui (Eleutherodactylus hedricki), the web-footed coqui (Eleutherodactylus karlschmidti), the locust coqui (Eleutherodactylus locustus), the upland or forest coqui (Eleutherodactylus portoricensis), the bronze or Richmond's coqui (Eleutherodactylus richmondi), the dwarf coqui (Eleutherodactylus unicolor) and the melodious or wrinkled coqui (Eleutherodactylus wightmanae).